An $846,000 Inheritance Got Lost In Transit. That Was In February

 There may now be new hope of a deal being reached, particularly as TD Canada Trust has issued a new statement in the wake of the story winning a wide audience in Canada and beyond.

-But Hebert, 61, who sent to the UPS store to await his hefty check back in February, is still waiting.
+But Hebert, 61, who went to the UPS store to await his hefty check back in February, is still waiting.

 "TD has the money" he told the CBC.
 "The money is actually sitting in an account with TD.
 Nothing has been stolen.
 It's there.
 That's my inheritance."